-If you’ve paid a little extra for healthy food, or even produced it yourself, you know the value of using up every last bit.
+If you’ve paid a little extra for healthy food or even produced it yourself, you know the value of using up every last bit.
 Many of my recipes rely on eggs as a healthy protein source, but have you ever thought about holding on to those eggshells?

 And I’m not just talking about throwing them into the compost pile!

-The Incredible, Edible… Eggshell?
+The Incredible, Edible… Eggshell Powder?

-If you’re trying to get enough calcium without dairy or currently take an over-the-counter calcium supplement (which I don’t necessarily recommend), “eating” your eggshells may be for you!
+If you’re trying to get calcium without dairy or take a calcium supplement (which I don’t necessarily recommend), “eating” your eggshells may be for you!
 A 2003 review found that eggshells are absorbed just as well or even better than regular calcium supplements.

 How to Make (Edible) Eggshell Calcium Powder